hyperspy/hyperspy/doc/user_guide/io.rst

-HyperSpy can read both dm3 and dm4 files but the reading features are not complete (and probably they will be unless Gatan releases the specifications of the format).
+HyperSpy can read both dm3 and dm4 files but the reading features are not complete (and probably they will be unless Gatan releases the specifications of the format and creates a more consistent metadata-structure).
 That said, we understand that this is an important feature and if loading a particular Digital Micrograph file fails for you, please report it as an issue in the `issues tracker <https://github.com/hyperspy/hyperspy/issues>`__ to make us aware of the problem.